tarwn/lessthandot-hugo/blogs/content/posts/2011-09-22-tips-and-tricks-to-make.md

   - Microsoft SQL Server Admin

 ---
 SQL Server Management Studio is the de facto tool for working with SQL Server.
 But its default options may not always be the best way for you to work.
-After working with it for years, I’ve come up with a list of my favorite features.
+After working with it for years, I've come up with a list of my favorite features.

 (Secret: This is also my way of recording this so that the next time I need to set up a new PC, I just have to come back here.)